What Is Disaster Recovery Planning A Complete Guide

 Traditional On-Premises Solutions

-- Cold, Warm, and Hot Sites: This refers to establishing a secondary physical data center ready for recovery.
+- Cold, Warm, and Hot Sites: These terms describe the readiness of a secondary physical facility.

 The Rise of Cloud-Based Recovery